Vortex Crossfire II vs Leupold VX-Freedom: which 3-9x40 should you buy?

 | Check Crossfire II price | Check VX-Freedom price |

-This is a $118.79 scope against a $349.99 scope, and that gap frames everything.
-The Crossfire II is the benchmark budget 3-9x40: for about $120 you get glass and reliability that owners routinely compare to far pricier scopes, which is why it carries a 4.7/5 average over 231 verified reviews.
-The VX-Freedom's extra $230 does not buy extra features.
+This is a scope at around $130 against one at around $400 , and that $270 gap frames everything.
+The Crossfire II is the benchmark budget 3-9x40: at that price you get glass and reliability that owners routinely compare to far pricier scopes, which is why it carries a 4.7/5 average over 234 verified reviews.
+The VX-Freedom's extra money does not buy extra features.
 It buys better raw materials: superior lens coatings, a lighter tube and American manufacture.
-Whether that trade is worth it depends entirely on how and when you hunt.

 Glass and low light: the VX-Freedom's real advantage